 “Speaking of which.”
 Hotch tapped on Reed’s side and waited for the dragon to turn to him.
 “One hundred.”

 “Above,” Reed answered instantly.
 He looked at faces of the rest of the team and then back at Hotch.
 The older man nodded and waved his hand.
 “I’m above the age of one hundred.
-We are playing a guessing game and he’s allowed once a month to pick a number and I tell him if I an above or below.
-First time was twenty, today was a hundred.”
+We are playing a guessing game, and he’s allowed once a month to pick a number, and I tell him if I an above or below.
+The first time was twenty, today was a hundred.”

 “So you are a tiny dragon?”
 Prentiss asked.

 “I’ve started growing again.
 I’ve grown two inches in length.”

 Reed’s head snapped around, and he stared at Hotch with shock all over his small face.
 He just stared back at the dragon.
 After several minutes the dragon looked away.
 Hotch knew that he would get paid back for the joke, but he didn’t care.
 The look on Reed’s face had been priceless.
 The looks on the team’s face were the same.
 The conversation started up again, but the dragon ignored everyone, flying over to the back of the couch and settling down.